westerndigitalcorporation/zonedstorage.io/docs/linux/config.md

 #### Zoned Block Devices Core Support

-To allow exposing supported zoned block devices as block device files, the block layer configuration option `CONFIG_BLK_DEV_ZONED` must be enabled.
+To allow supported zoned block devices to be exposed as block device files, enable the block-layer configuration option `CONFIG_BLK_DEV_ZONED`.
 This option is part of the *Enable the block layer* top menu of `make menuconfig`.

 <center>
 ![config-zbd](../assets/img/linux-config-zbd.png "Block layer zoned block device support option with `make menuconfig`")
 <br>*Block layer zoned block device support option with `make menuconfig`*</br>
 </center>

-Without this configuration option set, users will not have access to the ZBD interface and support for zoned block devices will be disabled in all kernel subsystems (I/O schedulers, device mapper and file systems) that include support for these devices.
+Setting this configuration option gives users access to the ZBD interface.
+If this configuration option is not set, users do not have access to the ZBD interface and support for zoned block devices is disabled in all kernel subsystems that include support for these devices (this includes I/O schedulers, device mappers, and file systems).

 ### Write Ordering Control